 The Knighton award recognizes the best performance audit reports of the year using the Exceptional and Distinguished categories.
 Audit shops compete against peer shops of similar size, for this award.

-The FAQ section below describes the Knighton Award process in detail—or you can go directly to the Knighton Award submission form and submit your best report of 2019.
-The submission period closes on January 24, 2020.
-If you run into any problems, please contact Awards Chair Kathie Harrison.
+The FAQ section below describes the Knighton Award process in detail.
+The submission period for the best reports of 2019 closed on January 24, 2020.
+For questions, contact Awards Chair Kathie Harrison.

 Shop size includes the Chief Audit Executive and staffed auditor positions, but not administrative support personnel.
 Include consultants working as full-time employees in the number of auditors.